-Field Action Resource Either: Type in the name of the resource being assigned to work associated with the element, or Click on the drop-down arrow and click on the name of the resource Role or Task Either: Type in the role name or task performed by the selected resource, or Click on the drop-down arrow and click on the role to be performed by the resource Start Date This field defaults to today's date.
+Field Action Resource Click on the drop-down arrow and click on the name of the resource to assign to work associated with the element.
+To assign multiple resources at once, click on the browse button, then select the resources to assign from the 'Select Resources' dialog.
+(You can type the name of the resource into the 'Resource' field, as long as the name is one of those defined in the system; if it is not, the assignment will not validate.
+As you type, the field auto-fills with names matching the characters that you have typed.)
+Role or Task Click on the drop-down arrow and click on the required role of the resource in this task.
+You cannot type a role into the field.
+The field initially defaults to the first role in the defined list; in subsequent assignment entries, the role defaults to the one posted for the immediately previous assignment to this or any other element.
+Start Date This field defaults to today's date.
 If you want to assign a different start date for the task: 1.
 Click on the drop-down arrow.
-2. If necessary, click on the Left or Right Arrow to select the previous or next month.3.
-Click on the appropriate day of the month as the start date.The field immediately changes to the selected date.
+2. If necessary, click on the Left or Right Arrow to select the previous or next month.
+3. Click on the appropriate day of the month as the start date.
+The field immediately changes to the selected date.
 End Date This field defaults to today's date.
 If you want to assign a different end date for the task: 1.
 Click on the drop-down arrow.
 2. If necessary, click on the Right Arrow to select the next month.
 3. Click on the appropriate day of the month as the end date.
 The field immediately changes to the selected date.
-Milestone This checkbox and drop-down list allow linking the end date to the date of a Milestone element that is no more than seven days old.
-(Milestone elements form part of the structures developed using the MDG Technology for CMMN, the Case Management Model & Notation, which you can access through the Analysis Perspective.)
-Complete % If the task is already in progress, type in
+Save / Save & Close To save the resource allocation you have defined, click on one of the 'Save' buttons.
+If you intend to define further resource allocations for the same model element, click the Save button - the dialog will remain open, ready for you to create another allocation.
+When you have finished creating allocations for the selected model element, click 'Save & Close' (or 'Close'), to close the dialog.